The student card

 Information already recorded can be updated by selecting the contact's record and then clicking on the Guardian/Contacts name (e.g. Martin Brown as below) to access their profile.

 The relationship with the student may also be updated through the slide-over by clicking on Edit.

 Here you can view, edit and create court orders for the student.
-Add a new order by clicking +Add and filling in the information in the slide over.
+You can see how to manage these here: Court Orders and stopping guardians from logging in

 Here scheduled parents evenings and meetings are shown.
 Click on a field to reschedule the meeting, add notes, or view more information.